 The Department of Kinesiology is comprised of 21 full-time faculty:

 - 3 Research Assistant Professors

 Five faculty are active, elected members of the National Academy of Kinesiology (the honorary organization limited to the top 125 leaders in the field).
 One faculty member, along with his collaborator, was the University of Maryland 1997 Inventor of the Year.
 Four faculty have held elected office in national scholarly organizations in the field (three as Presidents).
-Four faculty in the Department affiliate with the Neural and Cognitive Sciences program (NACS).
-Several faculty have affiliate appointments in the Center on Aging, the Departments of Psychology, Communication and Woman's Studies and the Medical School at the University of Maryland, Baltimore.
+Eight faculty in the Department affiliate with the Neural and Cognitive Sciences program (NACS).
+Several faculty have affiliate appointments in the Center on Aging, the Departments of Psychology, Communication, Woman's Studies, Robotics Center, Bioengineering, and the Medical School at the University of Maryland, Baltimore.